godwinnwalozie/godwinnwalozie/README.md

 # Hi, I'm Godwin! 👋 😎

 ## 🚀 About Me
 I'm data- driven sales - revenue operations and strategy Specialist , a knack for numbers, tech savvy and a business leader.

 Career-wise, I have over 13 years of combined work experience in the consultung and IT SaaS Industry.

-Havce held progressive roles in Sales and Revenue Operations ,Data Analyst, Business Intelligence and Strategy Specialist.
+Have held progressive roles in Sales and Revenue Operations ,Data Analyst, Business Intelligence and Strategy Specialist.

+I am very experienced in data analysis, exploration, manipulation and predictive analysis; working with   Python Pandas, Matplotlib, Seaborn, Scipy, SQL
 Very passionate about Data Science -  Digital Product Management / Development.

-I am very experienced in data analysis, exploration, manipulation and predictive analysis; working with   Python Pandas, Matplotlib, Seaborn, Scipy, SQL
-Aspiring to improve my skills up to the level of Machine learning and other scientific applications
+I happy and willing to collborate inorder to improve my skills up to the level of Machine learning and other scientific applications

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/godwinnwalozie//)
    [![twitter](https://img.shields.io/badge/twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/godwinnwalozie/)